A member of our eviction team will contact you within 48 hours.

 A Notice of Motion is a document that outlines the details of your legal proceedings.
 It is important that you understand these details and respond correctly.
 A Notice of Motion will be delivered and explained to you by the Sheriff.
 You will be asked to sign and confirm you have received and understand the notice.
 A Founding Affidavit will also be delivered and should be attached to the Notice of Motion.
 After you have received a Notice of Motion you should seek legal advice immediately.

 A Notice of Motion should contain the following details:

 You must go to court on the date specified.
 If you fail to appear in court, the judge can rule against you in your absence.
 This is known as a default judgement.

-A document delivered along with the Notice of Motion that contains the reasons (grounds) your landlord has given for your eviction as well as the facts they will be relying on.
+A Founding Affidavit is a document delivered along with the Notice of Motion that contains the reasons (grounds) your landlord has given for your eviction as well as the facts they will be relying on.

 Once you receive a notice of motion, the legal process has begun.
 You need to act immediately and seek legal advice and assistance.